Reparo: Loss-Resilient Generative Codec for Video Conferencing: Introduction

 In this paper, we take a different approach to loss recovery in video conferencing.
 We neither send redundant packets nor ask for retransmission.
 When a loss occurs, the receiver simply tries its best to recover the missing information.
 To do so, we build on recent advances in generative deep learning models.
 Generative models can reconstruct realistic images from a small amount to zero data.
 For example, they can reconstruct an image even if 75\% of the pixels are missing \cite{MAE, li2022mage}.
 Unlike traditional video codecs, which use only the received data to reconstruct the source information, generative models operate like humans; they use the wealth of knowledge on how people look, dress, and move to generate missing information.
 For example, seeing a person's eye, they can generate the other eye, and with a glimpse of one's arm, they can generate the whole torso.
 Our insight is that such generative models are a natural fit for loss-resilient video conferencing.

-We introduce \name, a loss-resilient generative codec for video conferencing.
-The design of \name\ involves two steps.
-In the first step, we learn how to represent the whole world of video conferencing frames using a small dictionary of visual tokens, where each token refers to a patch in a frame.
-The objective of this step is to capture how visual objects look and relate to each other through a small number of abstract tokens and their relationships. \name\ then operates on tokens.
+We introduce \namereparo, a loss-resilient generative codec for video conferencing.
+The design of \namereparo\ involves two steps.
+In the first step, we learn how to represent the whole world of video conferencing frames using a small codebook of visual tokens, where each token refers to a patch in a frame.
+The objective of this step is to capture how visual objects look and relate to each other through a small number of abstract tokens and their relationships. \namereparo\ then operates on tokens.
 The transmitter uses a neural network to encode each frame into its set of tokens, which it packetizes and transmits.
 Some of these packets may get lost in the network.
-The \name\ receiver has a neural network that can regenerate the missing tokens from those that it receives and its knowledge of how tokens relate to each other in the visual world.
-Finally, the reconstructed tokens are decoded to the original frame. \Fig{overview} illustrates the components of \name.
+The \namereparo\ receiver has a neural network that can regenerate the missing tokens from those that it receives and its knowledge of how tokens relate to each other in the visual world.
+Finally, the reconstructed tokens are decoded to the original frame. \Fig{overview} illustrates the components of \namereparo.

-Beyond eliminating the need for transmitting redundant packets, \name\ offers two additional advantages.
-First, traditional video codecs have a highly variable bit rate since keyframes are much larger than other frames.
+Beyond eliminating the need for transmitting redundant packets, \namereparo\ offers two additional advantages.
+First, traditional video codecs have a highly variable bitrate since keyframes are much larger than other frames.
 As a result, it is difficult for traditional video codecs to meet an exact target bitrate, and the actual bitrate will always fluctuate during transmission.
-In contrast, in \name, all frames are equal, and hence \name\ operates at a constant bit rate and can easily adapt to any target bit rate.
+In contrast, in \namereparo, all frames are equal, and hence \namereparo\ operates at a constant bitrate and can easily adapt to any target bitrate.

-Second, \name\ requires only one-way communication.
+Second, \namereparo\ requires only one-way communication.
 In past video-conferencing FEC schemes \cite{tambur}, the receiver sends an ACK for every decodable frame.
 The sender waits for the ACK to retransmit, which could cause even longer freezes when the round-trip time is long.
-In contrast, in \name, the receiver does not need to communicate with the transmitter about undecodable frames -- it will always use the received tokens to reconstruct the lost ones, and even if one frame cannot be recovered, it will simply wait for the next frame and render it.
+In contrast, in \namereparo, the receiver does not need to communicate with the transmitter about undecodable frames -- it will always use the received tokens to reconstruct the lost ones, and even if one frame cannot be recovered, it will simply wait for the next frame and render it.